“For indeed he was sick almost unto death; but God had mercy on him, and not only on him but on me also, lest I should have sorrow upon sorrow.”

 “not only on him but on me also, lest I should have sorrow upon sorrow”

 It was bad enough for Paul to be imprisoned in a rat-infested jail with no blankets, food, or clothes.
 But if Epaphroditus died, he would suffer yet another heavy burden.
 He might have even thought it was his own fault.
 But when God healed Epaphroditus, it was mercy on Paul as well.
 God did not let sorrow stack upon sorrow.
 God does not allow us to carry burdens more than we can bear.

-God will never allow us to be put into a situation too heavy for us to bear.
+God will never put us into a situation too heavy for us to bear.

 Do we trust God to manage the adversity that comes into our lives?
 Can we trust Him to know when the load is too heavy?
 Do we believe that God is a God of mercy?
 Can we trust God to exercise that mercy when it is necessary?
 This verse is praise to God for showing compassion in healing one man and emotional understanding to another.
 Do we trust God for both kinds of mercy?